Like what you see? ⭐ Star the repo ⭐ to support the project and keep it in the spotlight. See the stargazers →

 Variable Default Description

-LFS_S3_REGION us-east-1 S3 region
+KAFSCALE_LFS_PROXY_S3_REGION required S3 region

-LFS_S3_ENDPOINT Custom S3 endpoint (for MinIO)
+KAFSCALE_LFS_PROXY_S3_ENDPOINT Custom S3 endpoint (for MinIO or non-AWS S3)

 Quick start